InstaScribe was an iOS app designed to help users write captions

 I chose a dark theme to give the app a modern, focused feel that aligns with the AI-driven experience.
 Blue was used as the accent color to guide attention and create a sense of clarity and trust.
 Psychologically, blue helps users feel calm and confident, which was the tone I wanted to support when writing and sharing content.

-The core experience was designed for mobile, but a web version of the app was requested during the project.
-Although it never made it into development, I explored how the mobile logic could translate to a larger screen.
+While Instascribe was designed for mobile, I explored how the experience could scale to web when the team raised the idea late in the process.
 This was more of a visual exploration than a fully validated solution, but it helped maintain consistency in the design language and showed how the product could scale beyond mobile if needed.

 InstaScribe was a fast-moving project that gave me the opportunity to take a product from concept to a fully polished experience.
 I led the end-to-end design, from early user flows and AI-driven UX decisions to branding, UI, and marketing assets.
 Despite its short lifespan, the project pushed me to move quickly, collaborate closely with the developer, and make fast but thoughtful decisions.